 They shall be cast down,” says the Lord.”

 The Lord is the only one capable of making lasting peace, a peace that not only the nations yearn for but a peace that people seek God for individually.

 Psalm 119:14-16 “I rejoice in the way of Your testimonies as much as in all riches.
 I will meditate on Your precepts and regard Your ways.
 I will delight in Your statutes; I will not forget Your word.”

 When people see you, do they see Jesus in you?

 The Word of God beckons us to return.

-The way we know we are in sin is by examining the moral law.
+The way we know we have gone astray is by examining the Word.
 Whether we seek righteousness or repentance, the Word brings revelation.

 Do you want to hear the voice of God?
-Learn how to listen.
+We must learn how to listen.

 Romans 10:17 “So then faith comes by hearing, and hearing by the word of God.”

 As you learn how to hear God’s voice, your faith will grow and your ability to listen will improve with each encounter with Him.